Oops, wrong number. But you may not want to tell that to the man on the other side of the phone.

 - Armor-Piercing Slap: Defied.
 The player can slap him off when he's forcing a kiss on her, but he's so unaffected by the gesture that he laughs.

-- Bishōnen: Even with most of his face hidden, he comes off as this.
+- Bishōnen: Even with most of his face hidden, the man comes off as this.

 - Bittersweet Ending: There is no outcome where Ambrosia 'saves' the man without sacrificing something of herself.